Open to new roles

 Fragmented Workflows, Real Consequences

 The majority of feeders are Spanish-speaking, with limited formal education, working early mornings and long shifts.
-Key pain points: language barriers leading to mistakes, accidental taps causing incorrect actions, complex navigation, poor visibility of system status, and unreliable internet on farms.
+Key pain points: language barriers leading to mistakes, accidental taps causing incorrect actions, poor visibility of system status, and unreliable internet on farms.

 Business Goals